-If you’re looking for the top laptop for streaming movies or TV shows on services like Netflix, a laptop with a 4K display is a very expensive solution.
-As we said above, 4K TVs tend to be significantly cheaper than laptops, and the hardware that makes these laptops appropriate for higher end gaming and creative work isn’t necessary for the comparatively simple process of streaming video.
+If you’re looking for the top laptop for streaming movies or TV shows on services like Netflix, a laptop with a 4K display is a very expensive option.
+As we said above, 4K TVs tend to be significantly cheaper than laptops, and the hardware that makes these laptops appropriate for higher-end gaming and creative work isn’t necessary for the comparatively simple process of streaming video.

-Generally, we don’t suggest you look for a best 4K laptop when you just want to stream video, but if you do, you should aim for the cheapest model with the highest quality display.
-An Intel Core i7 isn’t going to be necessary at all, but it can definitely benefit if you want to stream video in addition to using your laptop for more high intensity tasks.
+Generally, we don’t suggest you look for the best 4K laptop when you just want to stream video, but if you do, you should aim for the cheapest model with the highest quality display.
+An Intel Core i7 isn’t going to be necessary at all, but it can definitely be of some benefit if you want to stream video in addition to using your laptop for more high-intensity tasks.

 Frequently Asked Questions

 4K isn’t going to be quite as effective on a laptop as it will be on a large-screen TV simply because even a spacious 17-inch display won’t do it as much justice.
 But that doesn’t mean it’s not worth your time.
 The distinction between 4K and FHD on a 15.6-inch or larger display is noticeable and especially useful if you’re a gamer, film aficionado, or creative professional.